corelan/pin/README.md

 `-logfree <value>`    : enable or disable logging free operations by setting value to 1 or 0<br>
 `-timestamp <value>`  : enable or disable showing timestamp of heap operation by setting value to 1 or 0<br>
 `-splitfiles <value>` : enable or disable splitting output files into files that contain reference to the PID.
 Set value to 1 or 0<br>
+`-silent <value>`     : enable or disable writing allocs and frees to output file(s).
+Set value to 1 or 0<br>
 Both log settings are enabled by default.
 Timestamp is disabled by default (as it may slow down the process a tiny little bit).
 The splitfiles option is disabled by default.
+The silent option is disabled by default.
+Enabling this option will speed up the process (as the cost of writing entries to file will be gone).
+Of course, this only makes sense if you're only interested in seeing the exception context.

 The pintool *should* be capable of instrumenting child processes, provided that you have specified the `-follow-execv` pin command line option.